Guide

 Step 4: Payment terms and conditions are pre-agreed

-One of the big advantages of panels is that the terms are set upfront when you join.
-Payment terms, insurance requirements, reporting obligations, and dispute resolution are all agreed at the start.
-You do not renegotiate them for each job.
+One common advantage of panels is that the base terms are set upfront when you join.
+Payment terms, insurance requirements, reporting obligations, and dispute resolution may be agreed at the start, with each later work order adding its specific scope and pricing.

 Watch out

 Being on a panel does not guarantee work.
-It guarantees the opportunity to quote.
-Some panels distribute work evenly.
-Others let the project manager choose whichever panel supplier they prefer.
+It may make you eligible to quote when suitable work arises.
+Some panels describe how quote requests are distributed; others leave more discretion to the buyer.
 Read the terms carefully before investing time in the application, and check whether the panel commits to a minimum volume of work.

-Some panels guarantee a minimum volume of work, others do not.
+Some panels state a minimum volume or estimated spend; others do not.
 If the terms say "no guarantee of work volume," that is not necessarily a dealbreaker.
 It just means you should not plan your year around it.
-Treat panel work as a steady bonus on top of your regular pipeline.
+Treat panel work as one part of your regular pipeline.

 Section 04